skienzmatishun/rippreport/content/p/all-mouth/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope city officials let raw sewage poison local waterways while blowing millions on secret, non-budgeted land deals.
+Official audit records prove council leaders lied about project costs and handed double-dipping salaries to unqualified cronies.
+See what they are hiding behind Pinocchio’s long nose in ALL MOUTH.
 ---
 Fauxhope mouthpiece and long term councilman Jack Burrell is crying in his milk and pretending to be concerned about the Fauxhope sewer.
 Don’t be fooled he is a professional B.S. artist.